-A cavity is an area of tooth that is permanently weaker and decayed, i.e. "demineralized".
-Cavities can be a literal holes (cavitation), or soft spots.
+A cavity is an area of the tooth that is permanently weaker and decayed, i.e. "demineralized".
+Cavities can be literal holes (cavitation), or soft spots.

 Acid.
 Oral bacteria uses carbs in your diet to make acid.
 These acids can eat away at your teeth, forming weak spots and holes.

 All of these can increase your risk for new tooth decay: